MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/10-Building-Windows-VM.md

 9. Confirm the password. eg Password555!!!

-10. In the Inbound Port Rules section, open the list and choose Allow selected ports.
-Since this is a Windows VM, we want to be able to access using RDP.
-Have a look in the list and you'll find RDP (3389).

-> Note: We can adjust the network ports after we create the VM.
+> Note: We can adjust the inbound ports in the network section or after we create the VM.

 ![Configure the VM](../images/configure-vm-3.jpg)